 The Bank regularly reviews the trends of the following ratios for liquidity risk management under the stock approach in addition to the regulatory ratios.
 During the year, the Bank maintained liquidity indicators comfortably above the regulatory minimums and the internal limits defined by the risk appetite statement.

-The minimum liquidity standards (Liquidity Coverage Ratio) under Basel III were implemented from April 2015 and amended in November 2018 and 2019.
+The minimum liquidity standards (Liquidity Coverage Ratio) under Basel III were implemented from April 2015 and amended in November 2018 and November 2019.
 Accordingly, banks are required to maintain an adequate level of unencumbered High Quality Liquid Assets (HQLAs) that can be easily and readily converted into cash to meet their liquidity needs for a 30-calendar day time horizon under a significantly severe liquidity stress scenario.
 The computations of LCR performed for the Bank indicated that the Bank was comfortably in compliance with the Basel III minimum requirements, having sufficient High Quality Liquid Assets well in excess of the minimum requirements specified by the Central Bank of Sri Lanka (CBSL) throughout the year.
-(The minimum requirement is 100% of HQLAs to be maintained over the immediate 30-day net cash outflow for 2019 which has been progressively increased from 2015).

-The Central Bank of Sri Lanka (CBSL) has issued consultative guidelines for Net Stable Funding Ratio (NSFR) in November 2017, with an observation period until 31 December 2018.
-Commencing 1 January 2019 NSFR is in force and it requires bank to maintain a NSFR ratio of 90% which had progressively increased to 100% from 1 July 2019 onwards.
-NSFR standards are designed to reduce funding risk over a longer time horizon by requiring banks to fund with sufficiently stable sources to mitigate the risk of future funding stress and requires banks to maintain a stable funding profile in relation to the composition of their assets and off-balance sheet exposures.
+The Central Bank of Sri Lanka (CBSL) issued consultative guidelines for Net Stable Funding Ratio (NSFR) in November 2017, and progressively increased the requirement to 100% from 1 July 2019 onwards.
+However, due to COVID-19 concessions CBSL relaxed the requirement to 90% till June 2021 for both LCR and NSFR ratios and subsequently both ratio requirements were increased back to 100%.
+NSFR standards are designed to reduce funding risk over a longer time horizon by requiring banks to fund with sufficiently stable sources to mitigate the risk of future funding stress and require banks to maintain a stable funding profile in relation to the composition of their assets and off-balance sheet exposures.